Squier vs Fender Stratocaster Guitar Review

 For beginners, either of these series make for impressive starter guitars you may not feel you need to upgrade for a long while.

 When we ask how good Squier guitars are compared to Fenders we end up with the answer Fender probably wants.
 They are good enough to fill that Fender void for players who can’t or don’t want to spend cash on the American Series, but not so good that there isn’t a very clear-cut difference between an American Fender and everything else.

 I do think the Classic Vibe and Vintage Modified guitars compare favorably to MIM Fenders.
 The Standard Squier Series is a notch below, but still a nice option for the money.

 There are other Squiers out there too.
 The Affinity and Bullet series are the bottom of the Squier stable.
 They are just fine for beginners, but more advanced players may want something better.

-On the other side of the coin, check out the Deluxe Stratocaster, which is similar to the Vintage Modified Strat.
-Squier even makes a bunch of artist signature models that might be just what you need.
+On the other side of the coin, check out the Contemporary Stratocaster.
+Squier has a bunch models that might be just what you need.